QutEcoacoustics/interaction-experiments/content/experiments/fcs/explore_questions.md

 <div class = "form-group">
 <label for = "qual1_description">
-1. How would you describe this soundscape, in a few words?</label>
+1. How would you describe this recording, in a few words?</label>
 <textarea name ="qual1_description" class="form-control"></textarea>
 </div>
 <div class = "form-group">